 The Choir of Men and Boys is heard at the 11 am Sunday Eucharist and at the 5:15 pm Thursday Evensong.
 The weekly choir rehearsal on Sunday mornings at 10:15 am is held in the Quire and is open to all visitors.

 The Choir of Men and Boys also perform in a series of much loved Christmas concerts that are a San Francisco Christmas tradition.
+Their new CD will be available for purchase beginning December 3 at the Advent Procession and Tea.

 The Cathedral Organs